english-study-plan

 Test your skills by using formal tests or informal feedback.
 Formal assessments can be online programs and mini-exams.
 Informal feedback can be discussions with teachers, your boss, colleagues and friends.

 Informal testing can be done by simply asking someone to talk about your English skills.
-You could ask your boss or colleagues to review a work email every two weeks. english-study-planYou and a friend could record your conversations and discuss the language used.
+You could ask your boss or colleagues to review a work email every two weeks.
+You and a friend could record your conversations and discuss the language used.
 You could read part of an English book to a teacher who could suggest other books suited to your skill level.

-By setting up check-points now, you’re more likely to continue assessing your learning.
+By setting up checkpoints now, you’re more likely to continue assessing your learning.
 The results will help you every time you plan your weekly study routine because you’ll have a great understanding of what skills you need to be focusing on.

-4. Make Learning Easy!
+4. Make Learning Easy

 Now that your English study plan is ready, try using these techniques to make English studying something you actually want to do.

-Make your English study plan look good:
+Make your English study plan look good

 As well as making it look good, make it easy to use.
 Decide if your study plan should be physical or digital.
 It should be easy to create each week, easy to check during the day and easy to adjust when you need to.
 An easy plan makes for easy learning!

-Set up your study environment:
+Set up your study environment

 Make a space at your home or work that feels good to be in.
-If you’re comfortable you’ll enjoy learning a lot more!
-Put in time and effort to keeping it clean.
+If you’re comfortable, you’ll enjoy learning a lot more!
+Put time and effort into keeping it clean.
 Add plants, pictures, cushions and relaxing music.
 Make it so nice you’ll want to stay in the study zone forever!

-Set reminders:
+Set reminders

-Keep it simple and positive such as “Get excited for your brain-boosting lesson at 8 a.m.!”
+Keep it simple and positive, such as “Get excited for your brain-boosting lesson at 8 a.m.!”

-Be flexible with your English study plan:
+Be flexible with your English study plan

 If you start to feel overwhelmed, remove your to-do list.
 Focus only on the next step.
 Seeing only one thing on your list will lessen the stress of getting things done.
-You’ll be able to stay happy and focussed on your next lesson.
+You’ll be able to stay happy and focus on your next lesson.

 Lastly, make sure you celebrate!